doycet/doycet.github.io/_posts/2017/2017-02-01-_quotwork_out_what_you_rsquore_best_at__and_act._quot.md

 ---
-title: &quot;Work out what you&rsquo;re best at, and act.&quot;
+title: Work out what you're best at, and act.
 date: February 01, 2017 at 11:42AM
 author: Doyce
 layout: post